giuseppe-pagliaro/custom-assets-winforms/README.md

     }
 ```

-Now, drag and drop the `CustomLists::CustomList` control onto any form and set it up as you please.
+Now, drag and drop the `CustomLists::CustomList` control into any form and set it up as you please.

-If you want it, you can actually specify the form that you want to use to visualize the data and the one you want to use it to modify it.
+If you want it, you can actually specify the form that you want to use to visualize the data and the one you want to use to modify it.
 In order to do that, create two forms that **extend** `CustomItemManagers::FieldsForm` and provide them to the list by updating the right properties.

 ```csharp
 customList.Viewer = typeof(ExampleViewer);
 ```

 If an editor is provided, an **edit button** will be shown in the top-right corner of every ListItem.
-By clicking it, the edit screen will be displayed.
+By clicking it, the edit screen for that specific item will be displayed.

 Finally, to set the data that is to be shown by the list, you can use `CustomLists::CustomList.SetItems<TItemDatas, TListItem>(List<TItemDatas> itemDatas) where TItemDatas : ItemDatas where TListItem : ListItem`.